sugo14/TerminalVelocity/README.md

 - Learn some basic linear algebra
 - Have the engine be reasonably fast and correct
 - Understand all of the code that I'm writing
+    - I now realize that this was quite ambitious